 Crown: K. Hughes, Office of the Crown Attorney, Toronto

-Defence: Craig Penney, Criminal Defence Lawyer, Toronto
+Defence: Craig Penney, Computer Crimes Lawyer, Toronto Child Pornography Defence

 ¶ 1 THE COURT: This application arises out of a dispute concerning the manner of disclosure of approximately thirty-five video cassettes of which Mr. A.B. ("the applicant") was found in possession.
 The prosecutor alleges that the tapes are child pornography or obscene.